nogira/anki-stats/README.md

 - https://github.com/jpromanonet/myAnkiDataBases
 - https://github.com/hochanh/r-anki
 - add to this list if you know more !

-## Roadmap
-- Add more features to tables to aid analysis
-  - Feautures added thus far:
-    - Frequency of word in note field with the lowest frequency
-    - Character count (not including html)
-    - Word count (not including html)
-    - Whether note field has an image or not
-- More plots
-- ML model to accurately (hopefully) predict probability of recall, allowing ease to be more objectively assigned

-~ Anyone is welcome to submit a PR or suggest anything specific to add :) ~

 ## Credits
 - [Structure of anki database](https://github.com/ankidroid/Anki-Android/wiki/Database-Structure) (slightly outdated, but still super useful)